Areas of Practice

 • Loss of your driving privileges

 Do not leave anything to chance.
-You need an attorney that will not just stand on the sidelines but who will take a proactive stance in fighting for you.
+You need a Gulf Breeze DUI attorney that will not just stand on the sidelines but who will take a proactive stance in fighting for you.
 Attorney Alice Harris will tirelessly dedicate herself to ensure that your rights and interests are fully protected and that you obtain the most favorable resolution of your case.
 Alice Harris will research every aspect of your DUI case including any breath test or field sobriety test given by law enforcement.
 She will challenge and hold law enforcement to a high standard by making sure they did everything legally and properly during their investigation and decision to make an arrest.

 • Manslaughter is the killing of a human being by the act, procurement, or culpable negligence of another, without lawful justification.
 Generally, manslaughter is a second degree felony, punishable by up to 15 years in prison.
 However, Florida law makes it a first degree felony, punishable by up to 30 years in prison, to cause by culpable negligence the death of an elderly person or disabled adult, or a person under 18 years of age.
 It is also a first degree felony to cause death by culpable negligence of an officer, firefighter, emergency medical technician, or paramedic who is performing professional duties.
 A person accused of manslaughter must have behaved with culpable negligence to be convicted.
 Simple negligence or reckless behavior may result in a death, but culpable negligence must be proven to convict of manslaughter.
 Florida also criminalizes vehicular homicide, which is killing a person by operation of a motor vehicle in a reckless manner likely to cause the death of, or great bodily harm to, another.
 Attorney Harris will fight for you to insure you receive the justice you deserve if you are accused of manslaughter.